midzer/beerbase/content/breweries/atwater-block-brewing/voodoo-vator.md

 srm: 0
 upc: 0
 ---
 This one is black and sweet!
-Its malty character is derived from two carmel malts along with Munich malt to create the smoothest high gravity beer this side of the pond"."
+Its malty character is derived from two carmel malts along with Munich malt to create the smoothest high gravity beer this side of the \pond\"."